Healthy Homes Assessment Anderson Park

 Home Assessments Anderson Park for Rental Properties

-There are a myriad of concerns to check when conducting an house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
-The most common are:
+There are numerous concerns you should look for when conducting the home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
+Some examples include:

 • Is the heater equipped with enough capacity?

-The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling can be extremely costly for landlords and property managers.
-For specialist guidance, contact us today and book your rental properties home assessment.
+The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of the tenant services ruling can have a significant impact for landlords and property managers.
+For professional guidance, contact us today to book your rental property house assessment.

 home assessments for rental properties